-The drive alone to the tip of the Point Loma peninsula is worth checking out by itself as it is beautiful and features a drive through a naval base as well as a Fort Rosecrans National Cemetery.
-When you get to the park entrance it is five dollars per car and you can park close to all of the main attractions.
+The drive alone to the tip of the Point Loma Peninsula is worth checking out as it is beautiful and features a ride through a naval base as well as a Fort Rosecrans National Cemetery.
+When you get to the park entrance, it is five dollars per car, and you can park close to all of the main attractions.
 We first went to see the skyline of San Diego from this unique vantage point.
-You could see the downtown area, Coronado Bridge and even into Mexico on a clear day.
+You could see the downtown area, Coronado Bridge, and even into Mexico on a clear day.

-After that we headed over to check out the monument.
-It was pretty cool and really well done, but you can see it and photograph it from every angle in a matter of minutes.
-Interesting to see it has been around for so long though and it had a beautiful view of the ocean below.
+After that, we headed over to check out the monument.
+It was pretty cool and well done, but you can see it and photograph it from every angle in a matter of minutes.
+Interesting to see it has been around for so long though, and it had a beautiful view of the ocean below.

-From there we headed up to the go tour the inside of the old point Loma lighthouse.
-For me it was the highlight of the area as it was a really well-preserved historical look at how they lived, and you could actually walk all the way up to get a good look at the top of the lighthouse.
-I really liked this area as the glass piece that magnified the light was huge and had thousands pieces of glass in different shapes used to form it.
-You can also look at the rooms of the children who lived there and get a glimpse into their life.
-It must have been lonely as one of the signs said they only went to town once every week or two since they were so far away almost never had any visitors.
+From there, we headed up to the go tour the inside of the old Point Loma Lighthouse.
+For me, it was the highlight of the area as it was a well-preserved historical look at how they lived, and you could actually walk up to get a good look at the top of the lighthouse.
+I liked this area as the glass piece that magnified the light was huge and had thousands of pieces of glass in different shapes used to form it.
+You can also look at the rooms of the children who lived there and get a glimpse into their life as well.
+It must have been lonely as one of the signs said they only went to town once every week or two since they were so far away rarely had any visitors.

-While you are there you can also check out the lighthouse museum that tells about how much work it was to maintain these as well as what it took to create them.
-Outside near the lighthouse you can see some old army bunkers as well.
-I have to say this would be a pretty awesome place to be stationed as it was a beautiful area and the view from the bunker was amazing.
-Also, you can’t tell me that the below bathroom isn’t one of the best bathroom locations you have ever seen either.
+While you are there, you can also check out the lighthouse museum that tells about how much work it was to maintain these as well as what it took to create them.
+Outside near the lighthouse, you can see some old army bunkers as well.
+I have to say this would be a pretty awesome place to be stationed as it was a beautiful area, and the view from the bunker was terrific.
+Also, you can’t tell me that the below bathroom isn’t one of the best bathroom locations you have ever seen, either.

-All in all it was a pretty cool place to walk around at.
-I would say it is well worth the 5 dollars to get in; however, if you are only in San Diego for a couple days you may want to check out other places first.
+All in all, it was a pretty cool place to walk around.
+I would say it is well worth the 5 dollars to get in; however, if you are only in San Diego for a couple of days, you may want to check out other places first.
 I imagine the view of the city at night from here is pretty amazing though.
-Check out the rest of the photos below and leave me a comment.